DzhamiliaFatkullina/JavaChessGame/README.md

-# JavaChessGame
+# Chess Game with GUI written in Java

-Chess game writen in Java
+This is a Chess game meant to be played by two players

-## Subheader
+### How Game GUI looks

-some more text
+This is the first game I wrote to test my skills in basic OOP consepts.